-1.1 This Addendum Arboricultural Report has been prepared by Hal Appleyard of ACS (Trees) Consulting on behalf of Avanton Richmond Development Ltd ('the Applicant') following further amendments to the proposed scheme for the redevelopment of the Homebase store at 84 Manor Road, North Sheen ('the Site').
+- 1.1 This Addendum Arboricultural Report has been prepared by Hal Appleyard of ACS (Trees) Consulting on behalf of Avanton Richmond Development Ltd ('the Applicant') following amendments to the proposed scheme for the redevelopment of the Homebase store at 84 Manor Road, North Sheen ('the Site').
 A planning application for the redevelopment of the Site was submitted to London Borough of Richmond Upon Thames (LBRuT) in February 2019 (ref.
-19/0510/FUL) (the 'Original Proposed Development'), and was considered at LBRuT Planning Committee on 3 July 2019.
-The Planning Committee resolved that they were minded to refuse the Application, however on 29 July 2019 it was confirmed that the Mayor of London would act as the local planning authority for the purposes of determining the application.
+19/0510/FUL), and was considered at LBRuT Planning Committee on 3 July 2019.
+The Planning Committee resolved that they were minded to refuse the Application, however on 29 July 2019 it was confirmed that the Mayor of London would act as the local planning authority for the purposes of determining the application. - 1.2 The proposals were amended following discussions with the Greater London Authority (GLA) and a revised scheme was submitted in July 2020.
+In October 2020, at a Mayoral Representation Hearing, the Mayor resolved to grant planning permission, subject to conditions and a Section 106 Agreement. - 1.3 Due to technical considerations and changes to the policy context, the proposals have been thoroughly reviewed by the Applicant to ensure they comply with the most up-to-date policy context. - 1.4 The proposed changes are described in detail in the accompanying Design and Access Statement Addendum.
+The changes are minor in nature and relate to affordable housing, internal layouts, site levels, landscaping, and energy. - 1.7 As a result of the proposed changes, this Arboricultural Report has been prepared to identify and assess the Amended Proposed Development in respect of arboricultural matters.
+By way of summary:

-1.2 Proposed Amendments